China says willing to buy EU bonds amid worsening crisis

 China Central Bank Governor Zhou Xiaochuan said Beijing would continue buying European government debt in February, but various Chinese agencies, including the sovereign wealth fund, countered the remarks by saying such investments were not wise due to risks.

-State news agency Xinhua put the value of the Airbus plane deal at $3.5 billion but at published list prices, the deal could be worth more than $4 billion.
+In addition to the Airbus plane deal, a $1.6 billion framework agreement was reached for Airbus' existing factory in Tianjin and a new $290 million Volkswagen facility.

-In addition to that deal, a $1.6 billion framework agreement was reached for Airbus' existing factory in Tianjin and a new $290 million Volkswagen facility.
+The Airbus plane deal, however, fell short of expectations for a bigger aircraft purchase by China.
+Previous visits by European leaders have yielded deals for as many as 150 planes.

 Both countries also agreed to settle more bilateral trade in the euro and yuan, as Beijing welcomed investments in China's interbank bond market by German banks, and the issuance of yuan-denominated financial products in Germany.